Vyridian/vxlisp/Readme.md

 * What are your first principles? - Simplify, Simplify, Simplify.
 Manageability > Readability > Functionality > Performance.
 Simplicity requires the removal of dependencies wherever possible.
 Mass production and reliability can only be maintained through simpilfication.

 * What are the key features of the language? - Open Source.
 Language is a data structure.
 Compact consistent syntax.
 Interoperable with native code.
 All-in-one: code, test, documentation.
 Everything is the same data structure.
 Test cases in documentation.
 Simplified handling of many of the most ugly coding patterns including generics, exceptions, null, inheritence, asynchronous code, constructors, immutability, thread-safety, overloading, and context.
+Few dependencies and Plain old native objects.

 * Are there any unusual features of the language? - Built in Webserver, Documentation builder, Test suite, Test coverage.
 BigO coverage.
 Simplified generic handling.
 Simplified context management.
 Functions are first class objects.
 Simple access to type data.
 Universal serialization/deserialization.
 Memory Pooling.
 State Management.
 File parsing.
 Repl.
 Programmatic Html/Xml generation.
 Function level permissions.
 Few restricted characters.
 Free use of whitespace.
 Option to write code from documentation.
 Potential to easily write code to unusual platforms like Html Canvas or WebAssembly.
 Potential to simultaneously write native android and IOS without middleware like react native.